 Introduction

-We all know that the car we drive has a radiator and it maintains the engine temperature.
+We know that the car we drive has a radiator to maintain the engine temperature.
 But do you know the construction of a radiator and how it works?
 If you want to know more about the radiator, this article is for you.
 Keep reading.

 What is a radiator?

-A radiator is a heat exchanger that exchanges the heat of the hot coolant flowing in it with the air forced through it by the radiator fan.
+A radiator is a heat exchanger.
+It exchanges the heat of its hot coolant with the air forced through it by the radiator fan.
 Let us understand this in detail.

-It is important to note that the function of a radiator is not ‘cooling the engine’ but, to maintain the engine operating temperature at its optimum level and avoid its overheating.
-An IC engine working at optimum operating temperature achieves higher fuel efficiency, engine efficiency, and control the emission within the limits.
+It is important to note that the function of a radiator is not ‘cooling the engine’.
+On the contrary, it maintains the engine operating temperature at its optimum level and avoids overheating.
+An IC engine working at optimum operating temperature achieves higher fuel efficiency, and engine efficiency.
+And also control the emission within the limits.

-Automobiles used in cold places can have a heater core with a blower fan for warming the passenger cabin and the hot coolant from the engine can be flowed through this cabin heater.
+Automobiles used in cold places can have a heater core with a blower fan for warming the passenger cabin.
+The hot coolant from the engine can be flowed through this cabin heater.
 This gives a dual advantage, the hot coolant gets partially cooled and the cabin warms up.

 Parts of an engine cooling system